-The graduate Certificate in Artificial Intelligence, Modeling and Simulation in Engineering (AIMS) requires a minimum of 15 s.h. of credit.
-Students must earn a g.p.a. of at least 3.00 in coursework for the certificate.
-The certificate program is most appropriate for University of Iowa graduate students enrolled in the College of Engineering and open to graduate students from other disciplines.
+The graduate Certificate in Artificial Intelligence, Modeling and Simulation (AIMS) requires a minimum of 15 s.h. of graduate coursework.
+To earn the certificate, the student is required to attain a minimum grade-point average of 3.00 in coursework specifically for the certificate.

-Students are strongly encouraged to participate in at least one workshop related to Python, R, or high performance and parallel computing offered by the Information Technology Services Research Services (ITS-RS) department; see the Workshops web page on the High Performance Computing website.
-Students are also encouraged to participate in the HACKUIOWA hackathon organized by the UI Hydroinformatics Lab.
+Students are strongly encouraged to participate in at least one workshop related to Python, R, or high performance and parallel computing offered by the Information Technology Services Research Services (ITS-RS) department, and HACKUIOWA organized by the University of Iowa's Hydroinformatics Lab.

 The Certificate in Artificial Intelligence, Modeling and Simulation in Engineering requires the following coursework.